Hkd225/Uncertainty-Engine/README.md

 ![AI Agents](https://img.shields.io/badge/AI-Agentic-blue)
 ![Hallucination Detection](https://img.shields.io/badge/LLM-Hallucination%20Control-green)

 **Uncertainty Engine** is a standalone metacognitive uncertainty-control module for AI agents.

 It estimates confidence, uncertainty, calibration quality, evidence strength, domain risk, and recommended control actions.

 This module is extracted from a larger cognitive architecture and can run independently as a pure Python file.

 ---
-## Use Cases

-- LLM hallucination mitigation
-- RAG confidence estimation
-- AI agent self-evaluation
-- Autonomous agent decision control
-- Trustworthy AI systems
-- Safety-aware execution

 ## Abstract

 Uncertainty Engine is a lightweight uncertainty-estimation framework for AI agents and LLM-based systems.
 It provides confidence calibration, evidence-aware reasoning control, hallucination mitigation, adaptive thresholds, and risk-sensitive decision gating without requiring neural network retraining.

+---

+## Why This Exists

+Modern AI systems often generate answers that appear confident even when supporting evidence is weak or contradictory.

+Uncertainty Engine introduces a dedicated uncertainty layer that helps an agent estimate when it should trust its own reasoning, retrieve additional evidence, defer execution, or request review.

+> An agent should not only know what to answer.
+> It should also know when its answer is not reliable enough.

+---

+## Use Cases

+* LLM hallucination mitigation
+* RAG confidence estimation
+* AI agent self-evaluation
+* Autonomous agent decision control
+* Trustworthy AI systems
+* Safety-aware execution
+* Confidence calibration
+* Risk-aware reasoning
+* Agent workflow gating

+---

 ## Overview

 The engine helps an AI agent decide whether it should:

-- answer directly,
+* answer directly,
-- gather more evidence,
+* gather more evidence,
-- retrieve more context,
+* retrieve more context,
-- slow down reasoning,
+* slow down reasoning,
-- resolve conflicting evidence,
+* resolve conflicting evidence,
-- or require review.
+* or require review.

 It is not an LLM, not a vector database, and not a neural network.

 It is a mathematical control layer for uncertainty estimation and decision gating.

 ---